angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 #### Pre Doomsday

-Do NOT keep hands without countermagic.
+Do **not** keep hands without countermagic.
 You'll need it to protect your own combo and fighting off theirs.
 With all their discard effects one free counter is often not enough.
 The only reason to keep hands without protection are turn 1 kills.

 When fighting their combo, try always to counter the {{Entomb}} effects, without a good target their reanimation spells are useless.
 And as a little sidenote, most lists play only 8 ways to creatures into the graveyard, but 12 reanimation spells.